miguelrisero/betterpic-web-content/blog/6-headshot-examples-that-will-boost-your-personal-brand.md

 Take action right away.

-Create your own corporate headshots right now by using BetterPic!.
+Create your own corporate headshots right now by using BetterPic!